neopragma/sociabletests/i2-java-walkthrough.md

 The source files for this exploration are in subdirectory ```iteration2-sociabletestsjava```.
 The version using mocks lives in package ```com.neopragma.withmocks.v1``` and the version using Sociable Tests lives in package ```com.neopragma.sociable.v1```.

-James has written [a separate article](https://www.jamesshore.com/v2/projects/nullables/how-are-nullables-different-from-mocks) dedicated to the question of how Nullables differ from mocks.
-One assertion in the article is that isolated mock-based tests can't catch certain types of bugs, while Sociable Tests based on Nullables can.
-There's an unstated underlying assumption that teams who use isolated, mock-based tests don't use any other methods of testing or test-driving their code.
-To be fair, I know there are teams that fall into that habit; but if we assume a team applies good practices for organizing test suites and writing test cases, I don't agree that this is a real "difference" between the two approaches.